Health Food Radar

 Grab your canned pumpkin and start the fall baking season with these tender spiced pumpkin muffins, studded with fresh cranberries, golden raisins, walnuts, and plenty of spice.

-Have you noticed a shortage of canned pumpkin on the grocery store shelves this month?
+Have you noticed the arrival of canned pumpkins on the grocery store shelves this month?
 Those orange cans that show up in October, stacked perilously high at the ends of grocery store aisles, signaling the start of the fall baking season?

 Now, What to Do With All That Pumpkin?

-It is inspired by the flavors of the amazing Pumpkin Cranberry Scone from “Once Upon a Tart” (sadly, out of print).
+This pumpkin muffin recipe is inspired by the flavors of the amazing Pumpkin Cranberry Scone in one of my favorite cookbooks, “Once Upon a Tart” (sadly, out of print).

 Print